justinethier/cyclone/docs/C-Calling-Conventions.md

-# The Problem - Undefined Behavior calling Variadic C Functions
+# Undefined Behavior calling Variadic C Functions

 Our closures use the following declaration to store function pointers: